xfano/Diary-of-an-Aspiring-Linux-Sysadmin/Void Linux: Making a Cursor Theme a Global KDE Plasma Default.md

 **4. Go to the System Settings, then Appearance, and lastly, Cursors:**

-Choose and apply KDE Classic that _should now relfect your DCT_.
+Choose and apply KDE Classic that _should now reflect your DCT_.

 If not, you may need to reboot.